libktx/ktx/scene2d/README.md

 val myFirstActor = scene2d.label(text = "Hello World!")
 ```

-`scene2d` provides factor methods for all official Scene2D actors.
+`scene2d` provides factory methods for all official Scene2D actors.
 These can be divided into the following groups:

 * *Root* actors: these actors are usually added directly to a `Stage`:
   * `dialog`